daviguides/probe/commands/research.md

 ## What This Does

 Launches autonomous research agent that:
+1. **Extracts topic from input** (URL, text, or direct topic) and confirms with user
+2. **Captures POV** (Point of View) if provided - original claim, question, or assertion
+3. **Detects source BIAS** if applicable (LinkedIn hype, vendor marketing, etc.)
-1. Creates local research directory + private GitHub repo
+4. Creates local research directory + private GitHub repo
-2. Investigates topic across 10 research spectra
+5. Investigates topic across 10 research spectra (or 11 for comparative research)
-3. Applies critical analysis (beyond marketing hype)
+6. Applies critical analysis (beyond marketing hype)
-4. Generates comprehensive research artifacts
+7. Generates comprehensive research artifacts
+8. **Generates POV-ANALYSIS.md** (if POV exists) - dialogues with original claim/question
+9. **Generates BIAS-ANALYSIS.md** (if bias detected) - counter-balances source bias
-5. Commits and publishes to repository
+10. Commits and publishes to repository
-6. Returns key findings and recommendation
+11. Returns key findings and recommendation

 **Research spectra** (all 10 investigated):
 1. Fundamentals - What it is, why it exists